deckerego/tally_pi/README.md

 [Pimoroni Blinkt!](https://shop.pimoroni.com/products/blinkt) as well as the the NeoPixel platform.
 The
 [5x10 PixelLeaf RGB Matrix](https://www.tindie.com/products/oakdevtech/5x10-pixelleaf-rgb-matrix-sk6812mini-rgb-matrix/)
-is the current breakout board validated for TallyPi.
+is the current NeoPixel breakout board validated for TallyPi.

 TallyPi also supports hardware buttons/switches to shutdown the Pi and wake it back up.